 Stage Fright Articles

 Here you will find articles about the origins of stage fright as well as the signs of symptoms.
 You’ll read about techniques to combat this devastating form of performance anxiety.
-There are methods that therapists use to help people to be able to speak freely in front of a group of others.
+There are methods that therapists use to help people to be able to speak freely in front of other people.

-Stage fright is the fear of going on stage and performing, whether that’s acting, singing, dancing, or any other kind of activity that takes place in front of an audience, such as public speaking.
+Stage fright is the fear of going on stage and performing, whether that’s speaking, acting, singing, dancing, or any other kind of activity that takes place in front of an audience.
 Stage fright is a persistent phobia where an individual is scared of performing whether it’s in front of a camera or an audience in general.

 Social Anxiety Disorder

 Stage fright may co-occur with Social Anxiety Disorder.
 Social Anxiety Disorder, or SAD, is characterized by irrational anxiety, fear, and distress surrounding social interactions.
-An individual with SAD may feel that other people are judging them or they may fear to encounter a situation where they are humiliated or embarrassed.
+An individual with SAD may feel that other people are judging them or they may fear an encounter with a situation where they might be embarrassed.
 Symptoms can include heart palpitations, blushing, trembling, nausea, stuttering or stammering, and social isolation.
 Some people with SAD may engage in substance abuse or other harmful behaviors in an attempt to curb anxiety.
 If your stage fright is comorbid with an anxiety disorder, it’s important to seek help for that condition as well.
-You might be experiencing anxiety and panic attacks, and if you’re having trouble managing them, you need to speak to a mental health professional.
+You might be experiencing anxiety and panic attacks.
+If you’re having trouble managing them, you need to speak to a mental health professional.

 Does Stage Fright Mean You're Shy?